Sylhet: History

 In 1303, the Sultan of Lakhnauti Shamsuddin Firoz Shah conquered Sylhet by defeating Gour Govinda.
 Sylhet became a part of the Bengal Sultanate.
-In the 16th century, Sylhet was controlled by the Baro-Bhuiyan zamindars and later became a sarkar (district) of the Mughal Empire.
+In the 16th century, Sylhet was controlled by the Baro-Bhuiyan zamindars such as Sardars of Pathan Confederacy.
+Later it became a sarkar (district) of the Mughal Empire.
 Sylhet emerged after 1612 as the Mughals' most significant imperial outpost in Bengal east of Dhaka, and its importance remained as such throughout the seventeenth century.
 British rule began in the 18th century under the administration of the East India Company.
 Sylhet became a key source of lascars in the British Empire due in part to its ancient seafaring tradition.
 The Sylhet municipal board was established in 1867.
 Originally part of the Bengal Presidency and later Eastern Bengal and Assam, the town became part of Colonial Assam in 1874.
 A devastating earthquake demolished almost the entire town on 12 June 1897 following which a modern and European model new town was built on the wreckage.
 From the beginning of the 20th century, the importance of Sylhet increased with the establishment of the tea industry.